-Brittany Berzin is an associate at Shimoda & Rodriguez Law, PC.
+Brittany Berzin is a Senior Associate at Shimoda & Rodriguez Law, PC.
 Ms. Berzin attended and graduated college from U.C.
 Davis, receiving a Bachelor of Arts in Psychology.
 She received her J.D. from the University of the Pacific, McGeorge School of Law.
 She joined Shimoda & Rodriguez Law, PC as a law clerk in February 2015 where she gained civil litigation experience working on individual, class action and Private Attorneys General Act employment cases throughout law school.
-She also participated in an employment law clinic in 2015 and 2016 that helps low-income workers by providing free legal consultations, advising employees of their legal remedies on a variety of matters (e.g., wage and hour, discrimination/harassment, California leave laws, unemployment, workers’ compensation, retaliation, and wrongful termination, etc.), preparing wage claims, and providing representation in wage claims before the California Labor Commissioner.
+She also participated in an employment law clinic in 2015 and 2016 assisting low-wage workers on a variety of legal matters.

-From 2016-2017, she completed an externship at the Federal Public Defenders Office as a Certified Law Student where she obtained discovery, completed legal research, drafted motions, negotiated plea deals, represented clients in a variety of hearings (e.g., arraignments, motion hearings, sentencing hearings, etc.), and defended a client against five misdemeanor charges in a jury trial in the United States District Court for The Eastern District of California.
+From 2016-2017, she completed an externship at the Federal Public Defenders Office as a Certified Law Student where she defended a client against five misdemeanor charges in a jury trial in the United States District Court for The Eastern District of California.
 She was also a member of the nationally recognized McGeorge Mock Trial Team and went on to coach a high school Mock Trial team in 2018 after graduating from law school.
 In May 2017, she graduated from the University of the Pacific, McGeorge School of Law with Great Distinction and was inducted into the Order of the Coif, graduating in the top 10% of her class.
 She received the Witkin Award for Academic Excellence in Legal Research and Writing, Civil Procedure, Bankruptcy, and Criminal Procedure.